tensorflow/community/rfcs/20200928-sharded-variable.md

 4. `ShardedVariable` will support checkpoint saving and loading, possibly from and to different numbers of shards.
 5. `ShardedVariable` can be saved to a SavedModel and served in both TF 1.x serving and TF 2.x serving APIs.

 With above, users' model code doesn't need to change w.r.t whether the variable is sharded or not.
-By conforming to the variable interface, we could also easily swap the implementation to other infrastructure that supports more general variable partitioning and model parallelism .
-Having that in mind, to avoid API churn, we'd like to refrain from exposing `ShardedVariable` as a public symbol.
-This, however, makes some advanced cases harder, e.g, creating a custom Keras layer that behaves differently for sharded and non-sharded variables. `ShardedVariable` symbol will be visible to Keras, since Keras libraries inevitably need to do instance checking of `ShardedVariable`.
+By conforming to the variable interface, we could also easily swap the implementation to other infrastructure like DTensor.
+We plan to expose a public symbol `ShardedVariable` which is just an interface with attributes like `variables`.
+TF stacks including Keras are expected to use this interface to do instance checks.
+Users are allowed to use this interface, but not allowed to create ShardedVariable instances w/o strategy (as stated in the non-goals).

 One concern of #2 is that auto-concatenation is not always preferable in terms of performance.
 For example, to do `matmul(sharded_a, b)`, alternatively one can broadcast "b" to the parameter servers, do sharded multiplication on each parameter server, send the results back and finally concat the results.
-This is a flavor of model parallelism beyond the current implementations , and as stated in the non goals, we don't yet plan to address it in sharded variable.
+This is a flavor of model parallelism beyond the current implementations , and we don't yet plan to support it as the first class citizen.
+Users can write custom code to achieve this if desirable.

 ### APIs Overview